 In January 2018 we re-opened the old Carnegie library building, situated in the heart of our community, taking over day to day responsibility for the building from Manchester City Council through their Asset Transfer Process and are turning into a centre for arts and culture for all our community and beyond.
-Long term tenants include All FM96.9 community radio, the Levenshulme Youth Forum and the Owl and Coconut mindful art centre.
+Long term tenants include All FM96.9 community radio.

 Other groups, covering a wide range of arts and cultural activities are welcome to share the space.
 To find out what’s on go to our events page, and to enquire about using the Old Library go to our Hire page.

 Check out our contact page for how to get in touch.